Lisa David

 Development Director

-Becca earned her bachelor’s degree in Organizational Leadership from the University of Delaware in 2008.
-Prior to returning to Harlam in this role, Becca has been a Development Consultant in the Philadelphia area, working with Jewish organizations across the globe to meet their fundraising and other organizational goals.
+Becca earned her Bachelor of Organizational Leadership from the University of Delaware in 2008.
+Prior to returning to Harlam in this role, Becca has been a development consultant in the Philadelphia area, working with Jewish organizations across the globe to meet their fundraising and other organizational goals.

 Becca is the primary leader of Harlam’s extensive philanthropic portfolio and helps ensure that Harlam has the resources needed to provide exceptional experiences to our community.

-Becca lives in Maple Glen, PA with her husband, Steven, their children, Emerson and Ezra, and their dog, Tugg.
-Her family attends Temple Sinai in Dresher, and both Emme and Ezra look forward to their days as campers at Camp Harlam in the not too distant future.
+Becca lives in Maple Glen, PA with her husband, Steven; their children, Emerson (Emme) and Ezra; and their dog, Tugg.
+Her family attends Congregation Beth Or, and both Emme and Ezra look forward to their days as campers at Harlam very soon!

 Jeremy Wasserman